melloware/react-security-hardening/README.md

 > A _"source map"_ is a special file that connects a minified/uglified version of an asset (CSS or JavaScript) to the original authored version.

 Create React App by default will generate source maps for your CSS and JS files.
-The main reason I prefer not to include source maps is _"Why make hacker's life any easier by showing them your raw source code?"_.
+Attackers will most often try to understand your code to hack their way through.
+Therefore, having a readable source code in the production build increases the attack surface.

 Make a hacker go the extra mile and have to decode your uglified source code...for example:

 **Uglified:**
 ```javascript